jizhang/jizhang.github.com/source/_posts/2022-06-19-openapi-workflow-with-flask-and-typescript.md

 post_schema = PostSchema()
 ```

 The schema is not that different from the SQLAlchemy model, but with extra information about validation, format, and whether some field should be dumped to the output.
-We'll see how to use the schema to deserialize and validate the form data later in `save_post` API.
+We will see how to use the schema to deserialize and validate the form data, later in `save_post` API.

 ```python
 class Post(db.Model):